Rafadicandia/Tasca-S1.03.-Java-Collections_Nivell1/README.md

 -----

-## ▶️Execution
+## ▶️ Execution

 - Execute from the IDE
   - Open the main file (the one containing the `main` method).

   - Right-click and select "Run 'Main'".

 -----

-## 🤝Contributions
+## 🤝 Contributions

-### Contributions are welcome.
+Contributions are welcome.
 Please report any bugs by opening an issue or suggest improvements via a clear and concise Pull Request.